cysouw/graphicalgrammar/text/other.md

 ### Bonnard (1950) *Grammaire française des lycées et collèges* {#sec:bonnard1950}

-Henri Bonnard (1915-2004) teacher and author of many grammatical textbooks

-Survey of his major works in [@fouillet2024]

-first edition not available in Germany?
-9th edition probably same as 1950 edition [@bonnard1970]
+Henri Bonnard (1915-2004) was teacher and author of many grammatical textbooks.
+A survey of his major works in given by Fouillet [-@fouillet2024].
+In 1950 he wrote the *Grammaire française des lycées et collèges*, in which he uses a graphical display of syntactic structures.
+I have not been able to access a copy of the first edition.
+The fourth edition [@bonnard1957] is 'corrected' but probably in essence the same as the first edition.
+The ninth edition appears to be completely identical to fourth edition [@bonnard1970].
+I will cite the ninth edition here, but I expect that everything said here also holds for the first edition.

+It is unclear whether Bonnard had any inspiration from other authors for his graphical display.

 see also Bonnard [-@bonnard1964: 52,54] as cited by [@sandmann1971: 428].
 Bonnard cites Mikuš extensively and also knows about Tesnière (p.
 54).